koljuchka93/koljuchka93/README.md

-:beetle:	 Hi!
-My name is Kate, and I am a QA. :beetle:
+🪲 Hi!
+My name is Kate, and I am a QA. 🪲
-## :pushpin: Summary
+## 📌 Summary
 Hello, I am a passionate QA professional with a strong enthusiasm for testing and playing games.
 I enjoy playing games and testing, so I decided to become a QA professional[^1].
 I'm looking for new opportunities to broaden my experience and contribute to exciting projects.
 [^1]: It was while reading the article about mob in-game on Wikipedia I first learned about the tester profession, which surprised me.
 For a long time, I had no idea there was such a profession as QA in Ukraine.

-:video_game: Here are links to projects I worked on: :video_game:
+🎮 Here are links to projects I worked on:
 - [Planet of Cubes](https://play.google.com/store/apps/details?id=com.slgames.plnt)
 - [WorldCraft](https://play.google.com/store/apps/details?id=com.craftgames.worldcrft)
 - [Poker](https://play.google.com/store/apps/details?id=com.slgames.poker)
 - [Vanspace Makeover](https://play.google.com/store/apps/details?id=com.MunchieGames.VanMakeover)
 - [Zeeds](https://play.google.com/store/apps/details?id=com.Zeedz_GmbH.Zeedz&pli=1)
+- A repository consisting of examples that showcase my work.
+[Link](https://github.com/koljuchka93/My-Work-Samples)

-### :hammer_and_wrench: Tech skills:
+### 🛠️ Tech skills:
 - TestRail
 - Bug tracking system Jira
 - Git version control system